 Example 6.3 When processing equivalence pair (I, F) in Figure 6.7(b), F is the root of a tree with two nodes while I is the root of a tree with only one node.
 Thus, I is set to point to F rather than the other way around.
 Figure 6.7(c) shows the result of processing two more equivalence pairs: (H, A) and (E, G).
 For the first pair, the root for H is C while the root for A is itself.
-Both trees contain two nodes, so it is an arbitrary decision as to which node is set to be the root of E is D while the root of G is F. Because F is the root of the larger tree, node D is set to point to F.
+Both trees contain two nodes, so it is an arbitrary decision as to which node is set to be the root for the combined tree.
+In the case of equivalence pair (E, G), the root of E is E0 while the root of E1 is E2.
+Because E3 is the root of the larger tree, node E3 is set to point to E4.